-Under the Ares Agreement, in consideration for the license, we shares of redeemable convertible preferred stock to Ares valued at \$13.1 million in October 2020, which automatically converted into 1,913,501 shares of our common stock upon the closing of our IPO.
+Under the Ares Agreement, in consideration for the license, we issued shares of our Series C redeemable convertible preferred stock to Ares at the time of the initial closing of our Series C redeemable convertible preferred stock financing, which automatically converted into 1,913,501 shares of our common stock upon the closing of our IPO.
 As additional consideration for the license, we paid Ares \$25.0 million upon delivery and initiation of the transfer of specified information and materials and we are required to pay Ares aggregate milestone payments of up to \$176.5 million upon the achievement of specified BLA filing or regulatory approval and aggregate milestone payments of up to \$515.0 million upon the achievement of specified commercial milestones.
-Commencing on the first commercial sale of licensed products, we are obligated to pay tiered royalties of low double-digit to mid-teen percentages on annual net sales of the products covered by the license.
+Commencing on the first commercial sale of licensed products, we are obligated to pay tiered royalties of low double-digit to midteen percentages on annual net sales of the products covered by the license.
 In the event we sublicense our rights under the Ares Agreement, we are obligated to pay Ares a percentage ranging from the mid-single-digit to the low double-digits of specified sublicensing income received.